aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

-Indicates whether the inner value of this cell is numeric(int, double and datetime) Also applies to formula cell to check the calculated result
+Indicates whether the inner value of this cell is numeric(int, double and datetime)

+**Remarks**

+Also applies to formula cell to check the calculated result

 **Returns:**
 boolean